Unification Church: Defamation lawsuit against the Daily Mail

-In 1978, the Daily Mail, a British tabloid newspaper, published an article with the headline: "The Church That Breaks Up Families".
+In 1978, the Daily Mail, a British tabloid newspaper, published an article with the headline: "The Church That Breaks Up Families."
 The article accused the Unification Church of brainwashing and separating families.
 The British Unification Church's director Dennis Orme filed a libel suit against the Daily Mail and Associated Newspapers, its parent company, resulting in one of the longest civil actions in British legal history – lasting six months.
 Orme and the Unification Church lost the libel case, the appeal case, and were refused permission to take their case to the House of Lords.

 The original case heard 117 witnesses, including American anti-cult psychiatrist Margaret Thaler Singer.
 In the original case, the Unification Church was ordered to pay Associated Newspapers GB£750,000 in costs which was maintained after appeal.
 The jury of the original case not only awarded Associated Newspapers costs, but it and the judge requested that the Attorney General re-examine the Unification Church's charitable status, which after a lengthy investigation from 1986 to 1988 was not removed.

-According to George Chryssides, about half of the Unification Church's 500 full-time membership in Britain moved to the United States.
+According to George Chryssides, about half of the Unification Church's 500 full-time members in Britain moved to the United States.
 The Unification Church sold seven of its twelve principal church centers after the ruling.
 Other anti-cultists in countries like Germany sought to incorporate the London High Court's decision into law.
 The Unification Church has won other libel and defamation cases in the United Kingdom, including a similar case against The Daily Telegraph.